simply24365/maggis/packages/cesium-wind-layer/readme.md

 interface WindLayerOptions {
   particlesTextureSize: number;  // Size of the particle texture.
 Determines the maximum number of particles (size squared).
 Default is 100.
   particleHeight: number;        // Height of particles above the ground in meters.
 Default is 0.
   lineWidth: number;            // Width of particle trails in pixels.
-Default is 10.0.
+Default is 5.0.
+  lineLength: { min: number; max: number }; // Length range of particle trails.
+Default is { min: 20, max: 100 }.
   speedFactor: number;          // Factor to adjust the speed of particles.
 Default is 1.0.
   dropRate: number;             // Rate at which particles are dropped (reset).
 Default is 0.003.
   dropRateBump: number;         // Additional drop rate for slow-moving particles.
 Default is 0.001.